 The optical marketplace has become oversaturated with products and buzz words, making it confusing for consumers.
-Below, I will try to provide some insight to help you with your next optometry/optical purchase.
+Below, I will try to provide some insight to help you with your next optometry/optical purchase, whether you are looking for eyeglasses generally, women's eyeglasses or men's eyeglasses.

 Selecting a lens is confusing with all of the optical jargon and lack of information.
 Polycarbonate lenses are a type of safety lens with lower quality optics.
 Trivex is a material with a similar safety profile and much better optics.
 A lens should be aspheric, digital, aberration free, and strong to avoid warpage.
 One of the most important parts of a quality plastic lens is the coating.
 Good coatings have scratch resistance, smudge resistance, glare reduction, and UV protection.
 We use a Crizal coating on all of our single vision lenses, which has all of these features.
 Digital lenses allow for maximum customization, as they are computer generated during surfacing.
 All recent lens designs are digital.
 The newest progressive lenses use an internal freeform design allowing them to be digitally customized on the front and back surface of the lens.
 This increases the width of the vision corridor to decrease peripheral distortion.
 In order to digitally customize a lens, a fitting device must take a picture of you wearing your frame.
 We use Zeiss lenses for our progressive freeform lenses.
 It is a high-quality lens brand that also makes lenses for the Hubble telescope, surgical microscopes, and digital cameras.
 Quality ensures comfort, clarity and maximized vision.